 Don’t confuse Emailing a link to your team as collaboration - that’s ping-pong!
 And sending your team an email and asking them to either comment or provide input on a file, an idea, a suggestion is like trying to push a wet string.
-Although email allows users to move files back and forth, and the ideas, they contain are frozen in place.
-Only one user can deal with it at a time, more like a pipeline where you have to wait for the next person before being able to contribute to the creative process.
-Its pretty simple, emails are not interactive.
+Although email allows users to move files back and forth.
+And the ideas, they contain are frozen in place.
+Only one user can deal with it at a time.
+It's more like a pipeline where you have to wait for the next person before being able to contribute to the creative process.
+It's pretty simple, emails are not interactive.

-Its rare that only 2 people are working on a project.
-Designs are done by teams, and in this situation having multiple people review and comment on the same file separately and sequentially through email, simply does not work as it’s a singular viewpoint that strips the creative potential of sharing ideas as they develop.
+It's rare that only 2 people are working on a project.
+Designs are done by teams, and in this situation having multiple people review and comment on the same file separately and sequentially through email.
+Simply it does not work as it’s a singular viewpoint that strips the creative potential of sharing ideas as they develop.
 If staff members receive multiple versions of documents from different sources such as HR, supervisors, or group heads, they are likely to get confused about the final goal.
-Teamwork is about creating understanding and agreement when working on the same topic, an exercise in sharing ideas from many perspectives, its an interactive process.
+Teamwork is about creating understanding and agreement when working on the same topic, an exercise in sharing ideas from many perspectives, it's an interactive process.

 And if it's not interactive, it's not collaboration.

 Compliance, however, is not seen as part of the creative process but as a damper on creativity, a barrier to overcome.
 To most teams, documentation is the polar opposite of creativity which begs the question; “can creativity and compliance even co-exist?

 Compliance is seen as a management responsibility rather than a team responsibility.
 As such, the typical management solution is to set up separate compliance teams to shadow the creative teams – a paper chase.

 Yet, nobody is better positioned to ensure compliance than the team.
 As such it remains a team responsibility where regulatory and standards compliances are required.
 This is where the design and creative process meet.